anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <p align="center"><b>Table 3-3:</b> Attributes of storage resources</p>

-_**Comments**: we need to be more specific regarding acceleration and metadata._

 <a name="3.2.4"></a>
 ### 3.2.4 Availability Zone
-An Availability Zone is a logical pool of physical resources (e.g. compute, block storage, network).
+An availability zone is a logical pool of physical resources (e.g. compute, block storage, network).
 These logical pools segment the physical resources of a cloud based on factors chosen by the cloud operator.
 The cloud operator may create availability zones based on location (rack, datacenter), or indirect failure domain dependencies like power sources.
 Workloads can leverage availability zones to utilise multiple locations or avoid sharing failure domains for a workload, and thus increase its fault-tolerance.

 As a logical group with operator-specified criteria, the only mandatory attribute for an Availability Zone is the name.